rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 **Step 3️⃣ - Format the Release content**

-The content of the release will include information coming from the different Pull-Request, Issues, and commits.
-This information can be included automatically into release notes using different patterns.
+The content of the release will include information coming from the different pull request, issues, and commits.
+This information can be included automatically into the release notes using different patterns.
 These patterns are described in the `release-drafter.yml` file inside `.github` folder:

 The following example is a full example using different categories of information to add into the